Interview day: how to make your own luck

 If you are cool, cool.
 If you’re not, it’s still cool.

 Marc doesn’t really care about which uni you come from or if you come from uni.
 He’s looking for talent and talent hides behind potential and sometimes personality.
 Also, Marc is not the only one interviewing you.
-We kind of all are.
-And other mentors too.
+Other mentors are too.
 Which means if you find a way to fool Marc, I highly doubt you’ll find a way to fool all the rest of the room.

 Relax and be yourself.